rust-lang/rust-wiki-backup/Note-core::str.md

 The following describes various changes in progress within core::str as of February 5, 2012.
+(Beyond lots of optimization...)

 ### Creating a string
 **from_cstr_len**: Add this per [issue 1666](https://github.com/mozilla/rust/issues/1666).